tjaskula/Blog/source/blog/2015/01-20-welcome.md

 <!-- more -->

-When I started to think about what title would best fit my new blog, I was stuck.
-I couldn't find anything that really translated the state of my mind.
-I wanted it to be short but also communicative.
-Something, that when you read it you already have an idea of what kind of content you can find on this blog.
-Still nothing on my mind...

 In the meanwhile, my old blog hosted on [Codedistillers](http://www.codedistillers.com/?author=11) crashed.
 Anyway, I had almost no activity in blogging in 2014 because of my side project [RocketCv](http://www.rocketcv.pl) which I wrote partly in F# in 2013 and 2014 and because of some personal reasons that happened at that time.
 I blogged a little a while back about F# but I was just on my learning curve at the time (I'm still on but a little bit higher).

 I run also **[F#](http://www.meetup.com/Functional-Programming-in-F/)** and **[Domain Driven Design](http://www.meetup.com/DDD-Paris/)** communities in Paris.
 We're actively looking for people willing to come and speak in Paris for both F# and DDD.
 However, on behalf of F# group I take this opportunity to thank **[Mathias Brandewinder](http://www.tiwtter.com/brandewinder)**, a really great guy, that put a lot of his free time for the Paris F# community, even if he lives in San Francisco.
 Our local F# ninjas **[Robert Pickering](http://www.tiwtter.com/robertpi)** and **[Jéremie Chassaing](http://www.tiwtter.com/thinkb4coding)** are involved too.